 Financial and economic environment.
 The stability of both the financial markets and global economies in which we operate impacts the sales, revenue growth and profitability trends of our businesses.
-Equity and credit markets improved and interest rate spreads were generally stable during the first quarter of 2013.
-Although the U.S. and several international financial markets experienced some improvement during the first quarter of 2013, the European debt crisis and concerns regarding global economies continued to impact the rate and strength of recovery.
+While equity and credit markets improved and interest rate spreads were generally stable during the first quarter of 2013, market volatility increased in the second quarter of 2013 with widening of credit spreads.
+Although the U.S. and several international financial markets experienced some improvement during the first half of 2013, the European debt crisis and concerns regarding global economies continued to impact the rate and strength of recovery.

-The U.S. housing market showed signs of recovery during 2012 with home prices rising in a number of regions and cities but ongoing weakness in the U.S. economy continued to impact the rate of recovery.
-Unemployment and underemployment levels in the United States remained elevated in the first quarter of 2013.
+The U.S. housing market showed signs of recovery during 2012 with home prices rising in a number of regions and cities, but ongoing weakness in the U.S. economy continued to impact the rate of recovery.
+Unemployment and underemployment levels in the United States remained elevated in the first half of 2013.
 We expect unemployment and underemployment levels in the United States to remain at elevated levels for an extended period and gradually decrease over time.
-In Canada, stable economic conditions have persisted with housing affordability benefiting from low interest rates and employment growth and average home prices remained relatively stable with a modest sequential increase in the first quarter of 2013.
-The unemployment rate in Canada increased slightly during the first quarter of 2013; however, it still remains near its lowest level since December 2008.
-In Australia, the overall housing market remained relatively stable in the first quarter of 2013 as modest economic growth persisted and affordability driven by low interest rates and consumer sentiment improved.
-Unemployment levels in Australia increased slightly during the first quarter of 2013 reaching its highest level in three years.
+In Canada, stable economic conditions have persisted with housing affordability benefiting from low interest rates and employment growth and average home prices increased modestly during the first half of 2013 though the rate of growth has slowed.
+The unemployment rate in Canada decreased slightly during the first half of 2013 and remains near its lowest level since December 2008.
+In Australia, the overall housing market generally improved as modest economic growth and low interest rates persisted, coupled with average home prices increasing across most regions during the first half of 2013.
+Unemployment levels in Australia increased slightly during the first half of 2013 reaching its highest level in three years.
 Europe overall remained a challenging region with a slow growth or declining economic environment with lower lending activity and reduced consumer spending, particularly in Greece, Spain, Portugal, Ireland and Italy, in part as a result of the European debt crisis and actual or anticipated austerity measures.
-See "- Trends and conditions affecting our segments" below for a discussion regarding the impacts the financial markets and global economies have on our businesses.
+The Chinese economy has experienced significant growth over the past decade, but this growth slowed during the first half of 2013 as the new Chinese administration began to implement economic and credit market reforms.
+Given the relative size of the Chinese economy, the impact of a significant change in the pace of economic expansion in China could impact global economies, partly as a result of lower commodity imports, particularly those from the Asia Pacific region, including Australia.
+See "-Trends and conditions affecting our segments"